-The income tax provision (benefit) expressed as a percentage of pre-tax income or loss in 2020 and 2019 was 5.1% and (4.3)%, respectively.
-The income tax provision (benefit) for the years ended December 26, 2020, and December 28, 2019 differs from the U.S. federal statutory rate primarily due to changes in the valuation allowance on our deferred tax assets, foreign income taxed at different rates, releases from statute expirations, impact of the Tax Act and other factors.
+The income tax provision expressed as a percentage of pre-tax income or loss in 2021 and 2020 was 13.0% and (5.1)%, respectively.
+The income tax provision for the years ended December 25, 2021, and December 26, 2020 differs from the U.S. federal statutory rate primarily due to realization of federal tax credits, tax exempt gains, stock-based compensation windfall, changes in the valuation allowance on our deferred tax assets, foreign income taxed at different rates, offset by GILTI, deemed dividend and other factors.